pySTEPS/cookiecutter-pysteps-plugin/docs/template_description.rst

                     └── __init__.py

 Name of the module implementing the new functions.
-The module's name must start with `importer_`, or the 'diagnostics_' prefix.
+The module's name must start with `importer_`, or the 'postprocessor_' prefix.
 This is strictly needed for the pysteps interface to work correctly.

 README